- J.D., University of Notre Dame Law School, 2003, summa cum laude

 - B.A., University of Notre Dame, 1996

-Keith Eastland is a Member and serves as Chair of the firm’s Employment and Labor Section.
+Keith Eastland is a Member and past chair of the firm’s Employment and Labor Section.
 He possesses broad experience handling labor and employment matters for clients ranging from small family-owned businesses to large national and multi-national corporations.
 His practice focuses on traditional labor law, union avoidance, employment litigation, construction, healthcare employment law, and general employment counseling.

 Mr. Eastland has significant experience working on complex traditional labor law and union-management relation issues.
 He has assisted clients in purchasing and selling businesses in a unionized environment, and has successfully navigated clients through many difficult labor law issues associated with major business transactions, such as plant acquisitions, closings, re-organizations, or consolidations.
 He has also helped clients manage difficult collective bargaining and union relations matters, including strikes, lockouts, and NLRB elections.